cpowell720/thenewsprint.co/styleguide.md

 ---

 ### Premise
-Language evolves each day, and weaving in and around these changes is difficult to do.
 This document will serve as The Newsprint's unique style guide and will evolve over time.

 ### Rules
 - [Title capitalization.](http://titlecapitalization.com)